 Silicon Solar Cell Laboratory

 This laboratory is located on levels 1 and 2 of the E3A building on the main NUS campus.
-Industrial tools with throughput of more than 100 wafers per hour enable industry-relevant solar cell R&D using monocrystalline silicon wafers.
+Equipped with Industrial-scale tools capable of processing more than 100 wafers per hour, it enables industry-relevant R&D on solar cells using monocrystalline silicon wafers.

 Silicon Cleanroom Lab 1A

-Lab 1A is used for wet-chemical processing of silicon wafers.
-It is equipped with highly versatile R&D equipment to develop advanced processes for high-efficiency Si solar cells as well as Si bottom cells for application in perovskite-silicon tandem cells.
-The lab also houses industrial-scale high-throughput wet-chemical process tools, enabling rapid technology transfer to industry.
+Lab 1A is dedicated to wet-chemical processing of silicon wafers.
+It is equipped with highly versatile R&D equipment for developing advanced processes aimed at high-efficiency Si solar cells as well as Si bottom cells for application in perovskite-silicon tandem cells.
+The lab also houses industrial-scale high-throughput wetchemical process tools, enabling rapid technology transfer to industry.

 Silicon Cleanroom Lab 1B

-Lab 1B houses several chemical vapour deposition tools that can deposit various thin-film materials with thicknesses ranging from a few atoms thick to several hundred nanometres.
+Lab 1B houses several chemical vapour deposition (CVD) tools capable of depositing a wide range of thin-film materials, with thicknesses ranging from a few atoms thick to several hundred nanometres.

 Silicon Cleanroom Lab 2A

 Lab 2A houses tools for precision and advanced processing of high-efficiency solar cells.
-It has a versatile laser tool and an inkjet printing tool that are used to create advanced features on solar cells.
+It features a versatile laser tool and an inkjet printing tool, enabling the creation of sophisticated cell features with high accuracy and flexibility.

 Silicon Metallisation Lab 2B

-This laboratory facilitates metallisation and contact formation for different types of solar cells.
-It has multiple tools for advanced metallisation processes, suited for both high- and low-temperature applications.
+Lab 2B facilitates metallisation and contact formation for various types of solar cells.
+Equipped with several advanced metallisation tools, it caters to both high- and low-temperature processes, enabling precise and efficient fabrication of high-performance solar cells.

 Scroll to Top